circularfashion/cf-api/README.md

 https://app.circular.fashion/circularity_id/api/v0/data/v3
 ```

+> **Disclaimer**: This first version is not made to stay and may be deprecated at some point.

 # Authentication and API key management
 The API key model is specific for the circularity id APIs and directly linked to a company.